-5.7.11 \ifprotected, \frozen, \iffrozen and \ifusercmd
+5.7.11 \ifflags

-These checkers deal with control sequences.
+This checker deal with control sequences.
 You can check if a command is a protected one, that is, defined with the \protected prefix.
 A command is frozen when it has been defined with the \frozen prefix.
 Beware: only macros can be frozen.
 A user command is a command that is not part of the predefined set of commands.
 This is an experimental command.
+The flag values can be queried with tex.getflagvalues.